 Both Surface Pro 7 and Surface Go 2 sport a healthy selection of ports, including a USB-C port, 3.5mm headphone jack, microSD card reader, Surface Connect port, and Surface Type Cover port.
 The Surface Pro 7 adds an older style USB-A port, which many users might find beneficial — especially those still utilizing older thumb drives and other physical devices.
 Microsoft’s detachable keyboard, Type Cover, continues to be offered as an accessory for both devices, with colors including red, light blue, gray, black, burgundy, and cobalt blue.

 Microsoft’s Surface Pro 7 features up to an Intel Core i7 quad-core processor, Intel Iris Plus Graphics, 16GB of RAM, and a 1TB solid-state drive.
 While the Surface Pro 7 isn’t a machine that video editors or other individuals requiring extremely intensive software will run, it soars above what little power the Surface Go 2 has to offer.
-Open the Surface Go 2, and you’ll find the machine maxing out with an Intel dual-core Core m3 processor, Intel UHD Graphics, 8GB of RAM, and a 128GB SSD.
-Both devices include support for Wi-Fi 6 802.11ax and Bluetooth 5.0.
+Open the Surface Go 2, and you’ll find the machine maxing out with an Intel dual-core Core m3 processor, Intel UHD Graphics, 8GB of

 While the Surface Pro 7 includes Windows 10 Home out of the box, Surface Go 2 users will find Windows S installed on their machine.
-For more information, check out our detailed guide on Windows S. However, for the CliffsNotes, know that Windows S must be upgraded to
+For more information, check out our detailed guide on Windows S. However, for the CliffsNotes, know that Windows S must be upgraded to Windows 10 Home before you can run applications outside of the Microsoft Store or use a web browser other than Microsoft Edge.
+The switch to Windows 10 from Windows S is relatively painless but does take a bit of time.

 The difference in power between the Surface Pro 7 and Surface Go 2 isn’t obvious with basic tasks, but if running intensive applications or multitasking is a concern, the Surface Pro 7 wins out hands-down.